-- Click the Office button and then choose the Open command.
+- Click the File tab to switch to Backstage View and then choose the Open command.

 - ✓ Press Ctrl+O.

 - ✓ Press Ctrl+F12.

 All three retrieval methods pop up in the Open dialog box, which gives you a list of files to choose from.
 Click the file that you want and then click OK or press Enter.